oracle/node-oracledb/doc/api.md

 Alternatively the Stream [`destroy()`][92] method can be used to terminate a stream early.

-For tuning, adjust the values of the `connection.execute()` options [`fetchArraySize`](#propexecfetcharraysize) and [`prefetchRows`](#propexecprefetchrows), see [Tuning Fetch Performance](#rowfetching).
+For tuning, adjust the values of the options [`fetchArraySize`](#propexecfetcharraysize) and [`prefetchRows`](#propexecprefetchrows), see [Tuning Fetch Performance](#rowfetching).